 We may also disclose your personal information to third parties:

-- Where we sell any or all of our business and/or our assets to a third party.
+- Where we sell any or all of our business and/or our assets to a third party, whether through bankruptcy proceedings or other sale or merger.

 - Where we are legally required to disclose your information.

-- When we are contractually obligated to disclose it.
+- When we are contractually obligated to disclose your information.

 Links to Third Party Websites

 We also contract with vendors to provide enhanced customer information through the Internet.
 These third-party websites are not under the control of National Grid, and we are not responsible for their contents.
 These websites have separate privacy and data collection practices, independent of National Grid.
-We have no responsibility or liability for these independent practices, policies or actions.
-If you provide any personal information while visiting these websites, you are solely responsible.
+We are not responsible or liable for these websites’ independent practices, policies or actions.
+If you provide any personal information while visiting these websites, you are solely responsible, and do so at your own risk.

-“Educational support” is a section in nationalgrid.com that includes links to external websites containing information directed at educating children about energy use and safety.
-Please see our statement concerning “Links to Third Party websites” (above).
+“Educational support” is a section of www.nationalgridus.com that includes links to external websites containing information directed at educating children about energy use and safety.
+Please see the section above, “Links to Third Party Websites.”

-- Nationalgrid.com will not collect information that would let us or anyone else contact or personally identify children under the age of 13 unless their parent or legal guardian sends us consent in writing prior to the collection of information
+www.nationalgridus.com will not collect information that would let us or anyone else contact or personally identify children under the age of 13.

-- Nationalgrid.com will not allow visitors to publicly post or otherwise send information that would let anyone contact or personally identify its users who are under the age of 13.
+www.nationalgridus.com will not allow visitors to publicly post or otherwise send information that would let anyone contact or personally identify children who are under the age of 13.

 Under no circumstances shall children under the age of 13 submit personal information to our site or app.
 We are not liable for any damages that may result from a user’s misrepresentation of age.

-National Grid makes no guarantee, warranty or representation, expressed or implied (including implied warranties of merchantability and fitness for a particular purpose), with regard to the accuracy, completeness, usefulness, timeliness or suitability of the information being provided.
+National Grid makes no guarantee, warranty or representation, express or implied (including implied warranties of merchantability and fitness for a particular purpose), with regard to the accuracy, completeness, usefulness, timeliness or suitability of the information being provided on our site or in our app.

-It is expressly understood and agreed that neither National Grid nor its directors, officers, employees or agents shall assume any liability or responsibility for any damages or claims resulting from any use or disclosure of the information being provided.
+It is expressly understood and agreed that neither National Grid nor its directors, officers, employees or agents shall assume any liability or responsibility for any damages or claims resulting from any use or disclosure of the information being provided on our site or in our app.

 For more information regarding online privacy issues, please visit the Federal Trade Commission homepage at http://www.ftc.gov.

-We offer various ways that you may contact us online regarding queries, comments, requests or complaints—by electronic mail or online forms.
+We offer various ways that you may contact us online regarding queries, comments, requests or complaints—by e-mail or online forms.
 Please note that while we are in the process of answering your questions or fulfilling your request, information you submit to us may be seen by various people in National Grid.
-If you decide to send us personally identifying information—for example, in an electronic mail message containing a question or problem—we will only use this information to help us solve your problem or answer your question.
+If you decide to send us personally identifying information—for example, in an e-mail containing a question or problem—we will only use this information to help us solve your problem or answer your question.
 If you have any questions about this privacy statement, please contact us.